exakat/exakat/docs/Rules.rst

 ##########################

 Variables with strange names.
-They might be a typo, or simply bear strange patterns.
+They might be a typo, or bear strange patterns.

 Any variable with three identical letter in a row are considered as strange.
 2 letters in a row is classic, and while three letters may happen, it is rare enough.